4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 Boolean and number (numeric or integer) columns can be displayed as check boxes.
 In this case, the [Title](#title) property can be defined.

-Boolean columns can also be displayed as pop-up menus.
+Las columnas booleanas también pueden mostrarse como menús emergentes.
 In this case, the [Text when False and Text when True](#text-when-false-text-when-true) properties must be defined.

 #### Gramática JSON